Skip to content

 CPU architecture x86_64, same ABI as Ubuntu on your laptop ARM (aarch64/armv7) userland on Android NDK

-Installation path App Store / Google Play F-Droid or GitHub (Play Store is outdated)
+Installation path App Store / Google Play Play Store (Android 11+, official since June 2024), F-Droid, or GitHub releases

 Want the cloud side of this comparison?
 Cosyra gives you a persistent Ubuntu container with Claude Code, Codex CLI, OpenCode, and Gemini CLI pre-installed, iOS and Android, in about two minutes.

+Termux beats Cosyra on price, offline support, cloud trust, package breadth, and root access on rooted Android devices.
 We use Cosyra every day, and we still think Termux is a great piece of software.
 If you are an Android user who enjoys configuring their own environment, Termux has advantages Cosyra cannot match.
+The six-point list below spells them out without hedging.

-The trade-off for "free and local" is a long list of things that stop being your problem when the environment lives in the cloud.
+Cosyra beats Termux on iOS support, x86_64 architecture, no phantom process killer, persistent compute that survives device loss, and pre-installed AI agents (Claude Code, Codex CLI, OpenCode, Gemini CLI).
+The trade-off for "free and local" is a long list of things that stop being your problem when the environment lives in the cloud instead of on your phone.

 iOS support

 Termux has no iOS build and there will not be one, Termux depends on Android-specific kernel and NDK features.
-If your primary phone is an iPhone, your options in 2026 are: iSH (x86 emulation, very slow), a-Shell (lightweight local Unix), or a cloud terminal.
+If your primary phone is an iPhone, your options in 2026 are: iSH (x86 emulation, very slow, covered in depth in our Cosyra vs iSH comparison), a-Shell (lightweight local Unix), or a cloud terminal.
 An old Hacker News thread discussing iOS Termux alternatives is still one of the top search results for this question because nothing on-device changed.
 Cosyra exists on iOS because the compute is not on the phone.

 No Android phantom process killer